willievaldez/willievaldez.github.io/_posts/2026-02-20-NextLexPerm.md

 So, breaking this down, in order to construct a word that comes after the given word, we must start by taking a "bigger" letter and replacing it with a "smaller" letter that occurs earlier in the word.
-If we don't do this, the newly created word won't necessarily be "greater" than the given word.
+If we don't do this, the newly created word won't necessarily come after the given word in our dictionary.

 The next thing I noticed is that we should prioritize rearranging letters that are at the end of the word, that would give us the change with the lowest impact on a word's "score".
 So, my first plan of action is